-Exhibit 3-5 shows the forecast demand for public and private marine terminals in the City of Portland in 2040.
+Exhibit 3-4 shows the capacity of existing public marine terminals.
+Exhibit 3-5 shows the forecast demand for existing and future public and private marine terminals (measured as cargo volume) in the City of Portland in 2040.
 The forecast demand ranges from 28 million to 43 million metric tons.
 For context, in 2010 (the most recent year for which data is available) the Port of Portland reports it moved 13 million tons of cargo.
 Even the low scenario forecasts demand to be more than double 2010 levels by the year 2040, with an average annual growth rate of 1.5% per year.

 Exhibit 3-5.
-Forecast cargo volume, City of Portland, 2040
+Forecasted cargo volume, public and private, City of Portland, 2040